Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-All four D-graphs for this case have no symmetries, therefore by the arguments of Proposition \ref{achir} in each of the next four subsections we prove the existence of two different rigid isotopy classes of Morse polynomials with $(M, m_{+}) = (9, 0)$: one which we actually construct and the other, symmetric to it.
+All four possible D-graphs for this case shown in Figs.~\ref{DGX921A}--\ref{DGX921D} have no symmetries, so by the arguments of Proposition \ref{achir} in each of the next four subsections we prove the existence of two different isotopy classes of Morse polynomials with $(M, m_{+}) = (9, 0)$: one that we actually construct, and the other that is mirror symmetric to it.